MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     The GPT-4.1 model is available with the GitHub Copilot Free plan, is designed to handle complex tasks, and provides intelligent code analysis/suggestions.

+1. Close any open files in the editor to reduce noise in the analysis.

 1. Add the OrderProcessor and ReturnProcessor files to the Chat context.

     Open **OrderProcessor.cs** and **ReturnProcessor.cs** in the editor.
 You can also drag these files directly into the Chat view to ensure GitHub Copilot reviews the full context of both files.

-1. Ask GitHub Copilot to identify the primary duplicate code patterns.
+1. Ask GitHub Copilot to identify duplicate code patterns in the selected files.

     For example, submit the following prompt to analyze the core duplication:

     ```text
     What duplicate code exists between OrderProcessor.cs and ReturnProcessor.cs?
-Please identify specific methods and logic that are duplicated between these classes.
-Describe opportunities to consolidate this code.
+Identify specific methods and logic that are duplicated between these classes.
+Describe opportunities to consolidate duplicate code.
     ```

 1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify the `Validate()` method duplication and the similar patterns in `CalculateShipping()` methods.
-It may also note the similar audit logging and error handling patterns.
+It may also note similar patterns in relation to audit logging, error handling, and payment/refund processing.

-1. Add the **EmailService.cs** file to the Chat context.
+1. Update the chat context to specify the **EmailService.cs** file.

-    Add the **EmailService.cs** file to the Chat context by dragging it into the chat.
-You can also open it in the editor.
+    Open **EmailService.cs** in the editor.
+You can also add the **EmailService.cs** file to the Chat context using a drag-and-drop operation.
+Remove all other files from the context.

 1. Ask GitHub Copilot to identify duplications in the EmailService class.

     For example:

     ```text
     Analyze the EmailService class.
 What duplicate logic exists within this service for handling order confirmations versus return confirmations?
-Describe opportunities to consolidate this code.
+Describe opportunities to consolidate duplicate code.
     ```

 1. Take a minute to review GitHub Copilot's response.

-    GitHub Copilot should identify the duplicate template building, subject formatting, email sending, and logging methods that are used by both `SendOrderConfirmation` and `SendReturnConfirmation`.
+    GitHub Copilot should identify the duplicate logic for handling order confirmations and return confirmations.
+This includes a templated approach to preparing and sending emails.
+GitHub Copilot may also identify duplicate patterns related to helper methods and console output.

+1. Update the chat context to specify the **AuditService.cs** and **InventoryService.cs** files.

-1. Add the **AuditService.cs** and **InventoryService.cs** files to the Chat context.
+    Open **AuditService.cs** and **InventoryService.cs** in the editor.
+You can also add these files to the Chat context using a drag-and-drop operation.
+Remove all other files from the context.

 1. Ask GitHub Copilot to identify duplications in the audit and inventory service files.

     For example:

     ```text
     Analyze the AuditService and InventoryService classes.
-Identify the methods that contain duplicate logic patterns that could be consolidated?
-Describe opportunities to consolidate this code.
+Identify the methods that contain duplicate logic patterns that could be consolidated.
+Describe opportunities to consolidate duplicate code.
     ```

 1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify patterns like audit entry creation/validation/storage in AuditService, and inventory validation/updating/logging in InventoryService.
+GitHub Copilot may also identify duplicate patterns related to helper methods.

 1. Ask GitHub Copilot to perform a comprehensive duplication analysis.

-    For a broader view, ask GitHub Copilot to analyze the entire codebase:
+    For example:

     ```text
     @workspace Analyze the entire ECommerceOrderAndReturn codebase and identify all forms of code duplication, including method-level, service-level, and architectural pattern duplications.
 Prioritize the duplications by impact and refactoring difficulty.
 Describe an approach for consolidating this code.
     ```

+    After analyzing specific files, you can get a broader view by asking GitHub Copilot to include the entire codebase in its analysis.
+The increased scope can reveal additional duplication patterns, such as similar error handling, logging, and validation logic across multiple files or layers.
+Having a single response that informs and prioritizes your refactoring strategy is often helpful.

+    > **NOTE**: The `@workspace` and `#codebase` keywords tell GitHub Copilot to include the entire codebase in the context of its analysis.
+The `@workspace` keyword is only available when using GitHub Copilot in the Ask mode.
+The `#codebase` keyword can be used in any mode (Ask, Edit, or Agent).

 1. Take a minute to review GitHub Copilot's response.

-    The response should provide a comprehensive analysis of all duplication patterns and suggest which ones should be addressed first.
+    The response should provide a comprehensive analysis of all duplication patterns and suggest an approach for consolidating duplicate code.
+In a production scenario, you should analyze each section of the response, and consider using follow-up prompts to dig deeper into specific areas.

+    For this training exercise, it's important to understand what types of information GitHub Copilot can provide, but you can focus on the summary section when considering your refactoring strategy.

+    For example:

+    ```md

+    **Summary**

+    The codebase contains significant method-level and service-level duplication, especially in validation, shipping calculation, audit logging, email notification, and inventory management.
+The highest priority and easiest wins are consolidating validation and shipping logic.
+Service-level helper methods should be refactored next.
+The processor workflow pattern can be abstracted for further maintainability, though this is more complex.

+    Start with shared services for validation and shipping, then refactor service helpers, and finally consider architectural abstraction for processors.

+    ```

 1. Verify GitHub Copilot's analysis with manual code review.

     Cross-reference GitHub Copilot's findings with your own observations.
 Ensure that you understand not just what is duplicated, but why these patterns exist and how they should be consolidated while maintaining the business logic integrity.

 GitHub Copilot's Ask mode is particularly powerful for identifying subtle duplications that go beyond simple copy-paste scenarios.
 It can recognize similar logical patterns, equivalent business rules implemented differently, and architectural duplications that span multiple files.

-The analysis from this task will inform the refactoring strategy you'll implement in the next section.
+> **NOTE**: The analysis generated during this task is used to inform the refactoring strategy that you implement in the next section.

 ### Consolidate duplicate logic using GitHub Copilot Chat (Agent mode)